-The Sahara product communicates with the following OpenStack components:
+The sahara product communicates with the following OpenStack services:

-- Horizon provides GUI with ability to use all of Sahara's features. - Keystone authenticates users and provides security token that is used to work with the OpenStack, hence limiting user abilities in Sahara to his OpenStack privileges.

-- Nova is used to provision VMs for Hadoop Cluster. - Heat Sahara can be configured to use Heat; Heat orchestrates the required services for Hadoop Cluster. - Glance Hadoop VM images are stored there, each image containing an installed OS and Hadoop. the preinstalled Hadoop should give us good handicap on node start-up. - Swift can be used as a storage for data that will be processed by Hadoop jobs. - Cinder can be used as a block storage. - Neutron provides the networking service. - · Ceilometer used to collect measures of cluster usage for metering and monitoring purposes.
+- Dashboard (horizon) provides a GUI with ability to use all of sahara's features. - Identity (keystone) authenticates users and provides security tokens that are used to work with OpenStack, limiting a user's abilities in sahara to their OpenStack privileges. - Compute (nova) used to provision VMs for data processing clusters. - Orchestration (heat) used to provision and orchestrate the deployment of data processing clusters. - Image (glance) stores VM images, each image containing an operating system and a pre-installed data processing distribution or framework. - Object Storage (swift) can be used as storage for job binaries and data that will be processed or created by framework jobs. - Block Storage (cinder) can be used to provision block storage for VM instances. - Networking (neutron) provides networking services to data processing clusters. - Telemetry (ceilometer) used to collect measures of cluster usage for metering and monitoring purposes. - Shared file systems (manila) can be used for storage of framework job binaries and data that will be processed or created by jobs.